 - Refried beans + beef broth = bean soup

-- Roasted potatoes + mayonnaise + spices = potato salad
+- Roasted potatoes + mayonnaise + seasoning = potato salad

 - Pancakes, waffles, or stale bread + milk and eggs = “bread” pudding